vijayvmenon/paper-dropdown-tree-view-search/README.md

-# Your first Polymer element

-This repo goes with the [Build your first Polymer element codelab](http://www.code-labs.io/codelabs/polymer-first-elements/).

-The codelab is designed to be used with [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg?hl=en).
-See the next section if you'd like to use another editor for the codelab.

-## Running the codelab without Chrome Dev Editor

-If you're not using CDE, you'll need to install some command-line tools to manage dependencies and to run the demo.
+Most of the code is inspired from https://github.com/Juravenator/paper-dropdown-input &  https://github.com/vpusher/paper-tree
+I have made some changes in the source code of above libraries for traversing the tree in the dropdown and also implemented a recursive custom filter function.

+Steps to Run :
 1. Download and install Node from [https://nodejs.org/](https://nodejs.org/).
 Node includes the node package manager command, `npm`.

-2. Install `bower` and `polyserve`:
+2. Install `bower` and `polymer v1`:

-        npm install -g bower polyserve
+        npm install -g bower Polymer/polymer#^1.0.0

 3. Clone this repo: